 Further guidance on variation applications can be found on the GOV.UK website

-Apply online for the variation of a premises licence via the GOV.UK website - Apply online
+Apply online for the variation of a premises licence licence via the GOV.UK website.

 Apply by post

-If you are varying the licence to seek authorisation to use the premises for the sale of alcohol, you will need to identify a person who will act as designated premises supervisor (DPS).
-This person must agree to being nominated as the DPS by completing this form: DPS Consent Form
+If you want permission to use the premises for the sale of alcohol, you will need to name in the application a person who will act as designated premises supervisor (DPS).
+This person must agree to being nominated as the DPS by completing a DPS Consent Form.

-A template for the public notice that will need to be displayed at the premises and published in a local newspaper, circular or similar document can be downloaded below.
+You should download a Full Variation Public Notice template for the public notice that needs to be displayed at the premises and published in a local newspaper, circular or similar document.
 Please note that the notice displayed at the relevant premises must be printed on light blue paper.
-Public Notice template for a full variation

 Find out the non-domestic rateable value of the relevant premises by visiting the Valuation Office Agency website

 Yes.
 After the 28 day consultation period has expired, if no representations have been received from responsible authorities or other persons, then the licence is granted as applied for.
 We will issue the licence shortly after.